CS2103AUG2016-T10-C4/Main/README.md

 # KeyboardWarrior

 * This is a desktop Planner application.
 It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
-* It is a Java application intended for users who lead a busy schedule and would like assistance with planning their time.
+* It is a Java application intended for users who lead a busy schedule and would like assistance with planning their time. <br>
      <img src="docs/images/Keyboard Warrior UI.jpg" width="600" height="350">

 #### Site Map